saezlab/cosmosR/README.md

 ## License

 The code is distributed under the GNU General Public License v3.0.
 The meta PKN is distributed under the Attribution-NonCommercial 4.0 International (CC-BY-NC 4.0) License.
-In its current form, COSMOS relies on DoRothEA’s resources.
-Thus it falls under the same commercial limitations.
-More information here : https://saezlab.github.io/dorothea/